Probing the Quantum Nature of Gravity through Classical Diffusion: Experimental signatures of classical gravity

 Diffusion leads to an increase in the variance of the position of the two oscillators; we now investigate its detectability.
 While the gravitational noise affects both systems, detecting it requires monitoring only the position of one of them.
 Therefore, we focus on a setup as shown in Fig.~\ref{fig3}, in which one mass is fixed, acting solely as a source of gravitational attraction and, correspondingly, as a source of gravitational noise for the other oscillating mass.

 Diffusion can be captured efficiently in the frequency domain by measuring the two-frequency correlation function of the Fourier transform of the position $\tilde x(\omega)$ of the oscillating particle.
 The correlation function is directly related to the density noise spectrum (DNS)~\cite{paternostro2006reconstructing}, which is defined as $S_{x_1x_1}(\omega)\delta(\omega+\nu) = \langle\tilde x_1(\omega) \tilde x_1(\nu) +\tilde x_1(\nu) \tilde x_1(\omega)\rangle/2$ and collects all noisy properties of the motion of the particle's position.
-The calculation of the DNS is more conveniently performed in the Heisenberg picture, since the master equation~\eqref{ME_main} is statistically equivalent to a set of Heisenberg-Langevin equations for the position and momentum operators of the two systems~\footnote{C.f. equation (5) of~\cite{adler2007collapse} with the choice $\xi = i$}.
+The calculation of the DNS is more conveniently performed in the Heisenberg picture, since the master equation~\eqref{ME_main} is statistically equivalent to a set of Heisenberg-Langevin equations for the position and momentum operators of the two systems~\cite{Note5}.
 Having one mass fixed at an average distance distance $d$ from the other one, the equations of motion for the latter are: